National Planning Policy Framework: Planning Practice Guidance

 Publication of the NPPF has been followed by the release of a wide range of online Planning Practice Guidance.
-As of 2019, the guidance extends to over 50 categories covering a wide range of subjects including Green Belt, Light Pollution and Viability.
+As of 2019, the guidance extended to over fifty categories covering a wide range of subjects including Green Belt, Light Pollution, and Viability.
 The amount of guidance in circulation has grown significantly in recent years meaning the volume of government planning advice is similar to what existed prior to the introduction of the NPPF.
 Unlike the more infrequent changes to the NPPF, much of the most recent practice guidance has been issued without prior consultation or advance notification with new policy requirements increasingly being expressed through guidance updates.

 2020 planning reforms

 In 2020, a series of far reaching changes to Permitted Development rights and the Use Classes Order were introduced, effectively superseding a number of key NPPF provisions.
 The relevant statutory instruments were laid before parliament the day before the summer recess and were to come into force the day before parliament reconvened.
 On 27 August 2020, campaign group Rights: Community: Action applied for a judicial review of the statutory instruments on the basis that the changes introduced were unlawful citing a lack of scrutiny, consultation or impact assessments as well as a failure of the government to take account of its own independent experts.
 The judicial review was ultimately unsuccessful.